dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dyn.markdown

 ---
-title: Secondary DNS with Dyn
+title: Add Dyn as a secondary DNS server
 excerpt: Secondary DNS can be complicated to set up.
 We simplify it with provider specific settings for Dyn.
 categories:
 - Secondary DNS